 What is Break-even

-Break-even???, as the name suggests, is the point of no profit or loss.
+As the name suggests, Break even is the point of no profit or loss.
 It is a situation when the business is just able to generate sufficient income to meet its expense obligations.
 Break-even is calculated as follows:

 Break-even (Rs.) = Fixed Costs (Rs.) / Variable Margin in %